 To link CloudCasa to your Azure account, simply go to the Cloud Accounts page under the Configuration tab and click the “Add cloud account” button.
 Then select “Microsoft Azure.”
 You can then click on the “Deploy to Azure” button to open a Create ARM template page in the Azure Portal.
 Deploying the ARM template will grant CloudCasa the permissions it needs, and only the permissions it needs, to discover, back up, and restore AKS clusters.

-Database service backups and cloud account security scanning are not currently supported for Azure.
+Database service backups are not currently supported for Azure.
 In the future, we expect to have feature parity with AWS.

 If you are using AKS clusters, we highly recommend linking your Azure accounts!